WHAT IF I REGISTER FOR MY TWO RACES AT SEPARATE TIMES, WILL I STILL BE IN THE COWTOWN CHALLENGE?

 Gear check will be available prior to the race.
 Clear bags will be provided at packet pick up.
 Personal belongings will only be accepted in the clear gear check bags provided at packet pickup.
 No exceptions.

 Yes, walkers are welcome as long as they are able to complete the course within the cutoff time.
 The Ultra Marathon presented by Miller Lite and Full Marathon will remain open and completely supported for 7.5 hours.
-The Half Marathon presented by Sprint will remain open and completely supported for 4.5 hours.
+The Half Marathon will remain open and completely supported for 4.5 hours.